Stay with a local Iban tribe in Borneo’s rainforest

 Your Iban Homestay Journey includes:

-– specially trained and licensed English speaking mountain guide who will facilitate your experience
+– A specially trained and licensed English-speaking mountain guide who will facilitate your experience

-– 4×4 transfer return for luggage on first and last day all the way to and from the village
+– 4×4 transfer return for luggage on the first and last day to and from the village

 What is not included in your Eco Experience in Kuching?